 The Red Eye Removal tool removes red eye in flash photos of people.
-Illumination of the subject's retina by the camera's flash causes Red eye.
+Red eye is caused by the illumination of the subject's retina by the camera's flash.
 You'll see it more often when taking pictures in a darkened room because the subject's iris is wide open.
 To avoid red eye, use the camera's red-eye reduction feature, if available.